JeroenTUDelft/JeroenTUDelft.github.io/webpages/forming.md

 ## Sections
 After the Growing Algorithm successfully allocated each function to its designated location within the building — shown in the animation on the massing page — the resulting file still contained a few misaligned voxels with poorly assigned functions.
 For example, some voxels intended for specific functions, such as an elderly dormitory, were positioned next to voxels designated for entirely different uses.
-To ensure a more logical distribution of functions, we manually reviewed the sections of the grwon voxelcloud and refined the layout, addressing any inconsistencies and removing "rough edges."
+To ensure a more logical distribution of functions, we manually reviewed the sections of the grwon voxelcloud and refined the layout, addressing inconsistencies and removing "rough edges" to a certain extent.
 The final, optimized result is found below.

 ![platte grond begane grond](https://github.com/user-attachments/assets/8d9b775e-fed7-478d-b8fb-e11d6f0d11f9) Figure 5 : Floorplan for groundfloor.